Information for Applicants and nominators

 What is required:

-2. Suggested citation: a 50-word summary stating why the applicant should be considered for this award.
+2. Suggested citation: a 50-word summary stating why the proposal should be considered for this award.

 3. CV or CVs of the applicant or team of applicants, each no more than two (2) sides of A4.